Walking Safari Across Bwindi Forest

 The trek to the Buhoma Park HQ on the Kashasha River Trail is about 4 to 5 hours between Nkuringo and Buhoma or 6 to 7 hours between Buhoma and Nkuringo.
 The Kashasha River trail involves some steep inclines, not least when proceeding to Nkuringo.

 The trail offers visitors a close-up experience of the natural wonders within a rain forest environment.
 Birds are prolific in Bwindi, and your guide will point these out to you during your walk.

 Request a quote

-Explore your options, request for a quick quote
+Explore your options, request for a free quote

 Please make sure you have your facemask on when in contact with animals, especially the endangered creatures.
 Without a negative PCR Covid Test, you’ll not be allowed into the country.
 You’ll spend most of your time in open spaces away from human crowds, with that there’s minimal to no infections of the COVID virus.

 Flexible booking terms